tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

 Also, you can see, it fulfilled the requirements above:

-  * Cell is inter-connected with each other
+  * Cell is interconnected with each other
-  * Inside each cell it has a value (0.1, 0.2&#8230;etc)
+  * Inside each cell it has a value (0.1, 0.2&#8230;, ...)
   * Information is changed during the connecting step (You can see 0.1 is transformed into 0.5 because there is a value of 5 in the line connects the two cells)

-So we have an probably "approximation" of the said &#8220;neurons&#8221; inside human brain, but in a mathematical way now.
+So we have a probably "approximation" of the said &#8220;neurons&#8221; inside human brain, but in a mathematical way now.

 ## So what does it have to do with "The Matrix"

 ### Forward Pass

-As can be seen from above during the "travel" (or **forward pass** per AI term) the value is changed based on the tiny number resides inside the thin line? so what is it? is there a formula or something and how does it look like, all of those can be summarized below.
+As can be seen from above during the "travel" (or **forward pass** per AI term) the value is changed based on the tiny number resides inside the thin line? so what is it?
+Is there a formula or something and how does it look like, all of those can be summarized below.

 ![Neural network](images/nn-cal.svg)

-So what we learnt from the chart and formula above?
+So what we learned from the chart and formula above?
 It looks neat and very organized, maybe it has some rules?

   * We have 2 input values : [x1,x2]
   * We have 4 output values [y1,y2,y3,y4]